openvinotoolkit/open_model_zoo/demos/image_translation_demo/python/README.md

 # Image Translation Demo

-This demo application demonstrates an example of using neural networks to synthesize a photo-realistic image based on exemplar image.
+This demo application demonstrates an example of using neural networks to synthesize a photo-realistic image based on an exemplar image.

 ## How It Works